 We encourage you to learn more about the facts of our super system, so, like thousands of others around Australia, you can help us to be an agent for positive change.

 Women and super - why the numbers don't stack up

-- Women spend on average five hours more per day caring for children than men
+- Almost twice as many women spend more than five hours a day caring for children than men.
+(11)

 Strategies to improve your retirement outcomes

 - Build savings early: making voluntary contributions early in your working life will make a big difference at retirement thanks to compounding interest.

 - Choose your super wisely: preferably have only one super fund as having multiple accounts means it is hard to keep track of how much super you have, and you'll probably be paying more fees than you should.

 - Get advice: contact your fund for advice about your super and ask questions and seek clarification if you don't understand.

 - Advocate: get involved and help us advocate for legislative change to benefit all women.